ventura0121/p7-example/README.md

-# physics-ex
+# Phsics
-Example repo for physics
+Embarassingly awfull README with missspellings.
+Fix these for ultimate victory.